Calendar

 4 min

-June is shaping up to be relatively quiet in terms of releases, and the avalanche of presentations accumulated at the beginning of the month will monopolize the industry's attention.
+June is shaping up to be relatively quiet in terms of releases, and the avalanche of presentations accumulated at the beginning of the month will monopolize the sector's attention.
 Nevertheless, the calendar offers us essential proposals that are worth keeping an eye on, including a new dose of local talent.

 1.